ClassInTheBox – FAQ´s

 4. Connect citb to the computer.
 Once the connection is established, the blue LED on the microphone will be steady.

-To use ClassInTheBox, in Fusion Mode or Show Mode, i.e. to output your voice from citb through an audio system or speakers, you must configure it in the following way depending on the operating system you are using.
+To use ClassInTheBox in Show Mode, i.e. to output your voice from citb through an audio system or speakers, you must configure it in the following way depending on the operating system you are using.
 You can see what both modes consist of in the citb section.

 Do you need help?

 If you still have any problems, please fill in the form and we will get back to you as soon as possible.